Sitefinity/sitefinity-aspnetcore-mvc-samples/RestSDK.md

 ```

-The **GetAllArgs** argumnet allows the user to provide additional parameters for projection, filtering, sorting, pagination and total count.
+The **GetAllArgs** argument allows the user to provide additional parameters for projection, filtering, sorting, pagination and total count.
 Here is the signature:

 ``` C#